‘Tis the season for sherry lads and lasses.

 Oh no!
 Is she honestly going to tell us this is a health drink???
 Yes. : )

-Cayenne tincture happens to be a potent bringer of the health benefits that cayenne contains.
+Cayenne tincture happens to be a potent vehicle for the health benefits of cayenne.
 Here is a quick list of them in case you were wondering what these may be:

 Studies have shown cayenne to have the following actions: